bmann/bmcgarden/_posts/blog/2018-09-29-micro-blog-jekyll-micro-pub-and-indie-web.md

 ## Using MicroBlog

-I've had my eye on [MicroBlog](https://micro.blog/) for a long time.
+I've had my eye on [[Micro.blog]] for a long time.
 I reserved the handle [@boris](http://micro.blog/boris) there right at the beginning, but didn't do anything with it.

 I have great admiration for [Pat Dryburgh](https://patdryburgh.com) and saw him working on a Jekyll theme and [using MicroBlog](https://micro.blog/pat) so all his content is on his own site.